 By: Denise Krenning

 Quartzsite AZ – Where over 500,000 snowbirds flock for the winter season.
 What draws them to this large desert winter oasis every year?
-It’s practically free and it’s warm.
+It’s practically free and it’s a warm oasis without snow!
 Need I say more?
 Ok, how about you can rent a RV space for less $2.85 per day folks and yes I’m serious.

 We first heard of this crazy camping phenomenon one weekend while camping at Lake Dillion Reservoir in Colorado.
 We were checking in with the camp host and just started chatting up how beautiful this section of Colorado is.
 The hosts agreed it was one of their favorite places to host.
 They were from Kansas originally but 5 years ago, they sold everything and started Rving full time.